slipwayhq/slipway_docs/docs/basics/laying-out-components.md

 ### Adding Components

-When the Render Component loads the image, like any other component it must go through the [Host API's `fetch` method](/docs/basics/host-api#fetch).
+When the Render Component loads the image, like any other Component it must go through the [Host API's `fetch` method](/docs/basics/host-api#fetch).

 The fetch method doesn't just support `https://` URLs.